lukiazhao/Zed-Test/README.md

 5. open browser with url :  ```http://localhost:8080/ ```
 6. Click 'Study' in the navigation bar to view the study table

-### Further Improvement
+### Discussion: Model design
-7. The study model can be further broken down
+7. The study model can be broken down into models as `study` has many properties.
 For instance:
 ````
 Study